 Through the curriculum we consider the impact of war and promote peaceful values through our history and RE topics.
 Through all our teaching we aim to challenge prejudice and discrimination but we also take every opportunity to celebrate our diversity.
 For example, our whole school Global Connections Day provided an opportunity to find out about different cultures and family origins across the world.
 A visit from a Headteacher in Pakistan allowed the children to make global connections and supported their understanding of the similarities and differences we have with other cultures.

 We regularly consider topical issues and address these in a way which is age appropriate.
 In our Harvest celebration, we consider topical and relevant current issues.
 For example:- the refugee crisis, homelessness and poverty in the locality.

 We work closely with families and encourage participation in school life, through attendance at events and parent workshops.
 We support children and parents who are new to the community, to help their speedy integration into the school.

 We work very closely with other agencies such as Social Care and the police; if we felt a child is in danger of radicalisation, we act quickly according to our policy.

 Finally, we rely on parents to provide any relevant information about safeguarding.
 If you have any reason to worry that a child you know is in danger of being exposed to extremist views, then please tell us in confidence.
 If you don’t want to speak to a member of school staff then you can ring the police on 101.
 Your call will be handled confidentially.

-If you want to know more about the Prevent Strategy then our safeguarding leads:- Mrs Harrison or Mrs Davies who will be happy to speak to you.
+If you want to know more about the Prevent Strategy then our safeguarding leads:- Mrs Bennett, Miss Greenway or Miss Jeal who will be happy to speak to you.